DataONEorg/k8s-cluster/control-plane/control-plane.md

 An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) resource specifies the routing from the ingress controller to a k8s service.
 Each k8s application that runs on the k8s cluster must create an `Ingress` resource in order to provide routing.
 In addition, the `cert-manager` facility interacts with the `Ingress` resource to provide a Let's Encrypt certificate for TLS termination for the service (this is described in the `Authentication` section).

 These ingress resources are created in the same namespace as the services that they route to, so for example, the `metadig` ingress is defined in the `metadig` namespace, where the `metadig-controller` service that it routes to is located.

-Note that Traefik will continue to scan for ingress objects that match ingress classes `traefik` or `nginx`, and will set up routing when ingress resources are added.

 ### Future Goals